Home Finance Taxes Corporate tax rates in Belgium

 The corporate tax system in Belgium

 If you own a company in Belgium, you may need to pay corporate tax.
-The corporate tax rate you’ll need to pay in Belgium will depend on the type of business you own and the size of your profits.
+The corporate tax rate you’ll need to pay depends on the type of business you own and the size of your profits.

 Companies must file their corporate tax return on an annual basis and make quarterly payments.
 When filing their tax returns, companies can deduct a range of expenses before calculating their overall profit.